theJaxon/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 EOF
 ```

-### Start the etcd Server
+### Start and enable the etcd Server:

 ```
-{
-  sudo systemctl daemon-reload
-  sudo systemctl enable etcd
+sudo systemctl daemon-reload && sudo systemctl enable etcd --now
-  sudo systemctl start etcd
-}

 ```

-> Remember to run the above commands on each controller node: `controller-0`, `controller-1`, and `controller-2`.
+> Remember to run the above commands on each master node: `master-1` and `master-2`.

 ## Verification